 Category 2019 Objectives description Achieved result Achievement rate Corporate Social and Environmental Responsibility / Human Capital Management (Weight: 7.5%) Strengthening the Group's talent pool, particularly through training and active management of careers and skills In 2019, all employees completed at least one training course.
 In particular, leadership programs for high-potential employees have been rolled out both at global level, for Global Partners (Stepping Up to Leadership) and at regional level, for Associate Partners (Aspire), these regional programs having been introduced in 2019.
 These programs, whose participants reflect the diversity of the Group's employees, aim to create a pool of tomorrow's leaders and to strengthen transversality within the company through the development of internal networks.
-85% In terms of training, SCOR has entered a new phase with the worldwide rollout of a new training platform (Learning Management System) that gives all Group employees access to an extensive training offering (13,000 online courses and 5,000 video tutorials).
+In terms of training, SCOR has entered a new phase with the worldwide rollout of a new training platform (Learning Management System) that gives all Group employees access to an extensive training offering (13,000 online courses and 5,000 video tutorials).
 With this new tool, SCOR strengthens its expertise-based culture, by enabling its employees to become agents of their own development and by allowing its best experts to share their knowledge through the creation of specific contents.
 In terms of career management, active career management facilitated more than 180 internal mobility transfers in 2019, covering more than 33% of recruitments (compared with 30% in 2018 and 20% in 2017).
 80% of employees were covered by Leadership & Organization Reviews, during which the emphasis was placed on succession plans.
 However, the objective of establishing a succession plan covering all staff reporting to Executive Committee members down to level N-3 was not achieved.
 In order to attract the best talent, an innovative campaign to promote the employer brand was carried out on social media through video testimonials from 60 employees who played the role of ambassadors.
 It generated 10% more LinkedIn followers, 2,100 likes on Instagram and a rise in the Glassdoor rating to 3.8 at the end of 2019 (+0.9 compared to July 2018).
-Co-optation of new recruits by employees has been encouraged, notably with the rollout of a dedicated platform in France.
-16% of recruitments finalized in 2019 were filled by cooptation, compared to 12% in 2018, which translates into lower recruitment costs and better integration of new hires.
-In view of these elements, the Board of Directors considered that the objective was partially achieved.
+85% stock options granted and exercised during the financial year as well as the performance shares granted and the performance shares that became available during the financial year.